 What is the best island to try paddle boards or kayaks?

-The Wailua River is an excellent place to try a paddle board or kayak.
+The Wailua River is an excellent place to try a paddleboard or kayak.

 Do we have a favorite Oahu circle island tour?